Treatment of a viral infection in a 1 year old child. Acute respiratory infections in children: symptoms and treatment

 • general hypothermia of the body;

-• close contact with infected people (usually cold friends in kindergarten);
+• close contact with infected people (usually friends who have caught a cold in kindergarten);

-• off-season when there are abrupt shifts weather, immunity is weakened;
+• off-season period when observed sudden changes weather, immunity is weakened;

 • anemia, deficiency of vitamins and minerals;

-To avoid hypothermia of the child's body, it must be dressed according to the weather.
+To avoid hypothermia of the child’s body, he needs to be dressed according to the weather.

-These factors negatively affect the immune defense and contribute to the creation of conditions that are optimal for the spread and reproduction of viral agents.
+These factors negatively affect the immune defense and contribute to the creation of conditions optimal for the spread and reproduction of viral agents.

-Regardless of the infectious agent that provoked the onset of SARS, the main symptoms of the disease are:
+Regardless of the infectious agent that provoked the occurrence of ARVI, the main symptoms of the disease are:

-• inflammation of the respiratory system (runny nose, sore throat, perspiration, cough);
+• inflammation of the respiratory system (runny nose, sore throat, sore throat, cough);

-• damage to the mucous membranes, provoking the appearance of lacrimation, conjunctivitis;
+• damage to the mucous membranes, causing lacrimation and conjunctivitis;

 • increase in body temperature.